A Streamline upwind Petrov-Galerkin Reduced Order Method for Advection-Dominated Partial Differential Equations under Optimal Control: Numerical Results

 As we will see in Figure \ref{fig:error-par-graetz-yup} the performance of the Only-Offline stabilized reduced solutions are not so good in terms of accuracy, unlike the Online-Offline stabilized ones.
 We consider a testing set of $100$ elements in $\mathcal{P}$.
 As succeeded in the steady case in Section \ref{sec:c graetz}, after nearly $N=6$ Online-Offline stabilized errors begin to fluctuate due to the nature of the eigenvalues of the correlation matrix \eqref{correlation-matrix} that are closed to zero machine.
 For this reason we present the trend of error from $1$ to $10$.
 However, errors stays close to $10^{-7}$ for the state and the adjoint and $10^{-6}$ to the control.
 For $N=6$ we have $e_{y, 6}=4.20 \cdot 10^{-7}$, $e_{u, 6}=1.10 \cdot 10^{-6}$ and $e_{p, 6}=3.18 \cdot 10^{-7}$, instead for $N=20$ we have $e_{y, 20}=1.93 \cdot 10^{-7}$, $e_{u, 20}=3.25 \cdot 10^{-7}$ and $e_{p, 20}=1.21 \cdot 10^{-7}$ for the Online-Offline stabilization ROM.

-Finally, we can see the speedup-index for some value of $N$ in Table \ref{speed-graetz-p}.
-In both situation we can compute a huge number of reduced solutions in the time of a high-fidelity one: for the Offline-Online stabilization we have an average speedup-index of nearly $26000$ for $N=6$.
+Finally, the speedup-index trend is shown in Table \ref{speed-graetz-p}.
+We manage to compute a huge number of reduced solutions in the time of a high-fidelity one: for the Offline-Online stabilization we have an average of nearly $26000$ for $N=6$.
 On the whole, average speedup-index has an order of magnitude of $2 \cdot 10^4$ for $N \leq 20$.